Is There an Impella Heart Pump Lawsuit?

 In a warning letter to healthcare providers titled Increased Rate of Mortality in Patients Receiving Abiomed Impella RP System, FDA officials indicated that clinical trials used for the device’s approval showed a survival rate of 73.3%, with 44 out of 60 patients surviving up to 30 days post-device usage.

-However, a 2019 post-approval study showed that only 28% of patients using the Impella device survived when transitioning to long-term therapy.
-A stark difference from the 73.3% survival rate reported by Abiomed.
+However, a 2019 post-approval study showed that only 28% of patients using the Impella device survived when transitioning to long-term therapy, which is a stark difference from the 73.3% survival rate reported by Abiomed.
 Additionally, this study indicated that only 12 of the 42 patients monitored survived to the 30-day mark post hospital discharge.

 After the FDA issued the Impella mortality rate warning, Abiomed contested the findings, arguing that the device was used on a different patient population than in the original clinical trial.
 Consequently, the FDA retracted this warning, and issued an updated labeling for the Impella RP System in December 2022, warning the devices should not be used in patients with acute right heart failure or decompensation lasting more than 48 hours, or those who present with profound shock, end organ failure, or acute neurologic injury.